rikotacards/timer/README.md

 # Categories

+_Opting for fixed definition where the activity has a single category ID_

 The main conflict I have is, do we allow users to freely choose parent categories and sub categores.
 Or should these structures be strictly defined.

 ### Freely defined example: